 base-port must be the the first of a range of four contiguous port numbers not overlapping with any other use on the system.

-Assuming you created a new server with the name second-bite, this would setup the following:
+Assuming you created a new server with the name my-server-two, this would setup the following:

 Environment variables in